wethod/learning-center-source/content/budget/index.md

 ## The Structure

-The budget section is composed by three main parts: project details, price details and the budget editor
+The budget section is composed by three main parts: project details, price details and the budget editor.

 {{< img-center src="/uploads/2018/05/23/support.budget_intero-2.png">}}

 ### **Project details**

 Positioned in the top left, this part shows project information details such as the client, project name, project type, PM name, duration and probability.
-In this section, you can also add notes or see the budget consumption/project status graph.
+In this section, you can also:

+* see the budget consumption/project status graph.
+* add notes, see the goal of the projects as well as the login history.

 {{< img-center src="/uploads/2018/05/23/support.budget_infosproject.png">}}